 - Aug 2020: I served on the program Committee for IEEE VIS short papers.

-- July 2020: Our paper “Rehabilitation Games in Real-World Clinical Settings: Practices, Challenges, and Opportunities” has been accepted for publication at the ACM Trans. on CHI (ACM ToCHI).
+- July 2020: Our paper “Rehabilitation Games in Real-World Clinical Settings: Practices, Challenges, and Opportunities” has been accepted for publication at the ACM Transactions on CHI (ACM ToCHI).
 This work will be presented at ACM CHI 2021.

 - Feb 2020: Our papers on “Exploring How International Graduate Students in the US Seek Support” and “Towards Understanding Desiderata for Large-Scale Civic Input Analysis” have been accepted for publication in CHI LBW 2020.